Trusted by enterprise security teams

 How It Works

-We scan infostealer channels for leaked credentials and crack hashed passwords to plaintext.
+We scan infostealer channels for leaked credentials.
+For hashed passwords in third-party breach dumps, we crack them to plaintext where supported.
+Read more about how our breach tracker collects and verifies data, or see the full dark web monitoring methodology.
 When your data appears, you get an alert via email or webhook.

-Monitor email domains, IPs, hardware IDs, or any text string.
+Monitor any identifier tied to your assets: email domains, IPs, even unique text strings inside leaked files.
 Add vendor domains to catch supply chain breaches before they hit your organization.

-Query our API to search leaked files and pull complete breach history on any asset.
+Query our API to pull complete breach history on any asset or run those keyword searches programmatically.
 Know exactly what was exposed without manually reviewing thousands of documents.

 What Makes Our Enterprise Monitoring Different